Exactness property of Breuil-Kisin functors and Bloch-Kato Selmer groups: Abstract

 \section{Abstract}

 Let $K$ be a $p$-adic field and $T$ a lattice in a semistable representation of $\Gal(\overline{K}/K)$ with Hodge-Tate weights in $[0, r]$.
 Assuming $0\leq r<p-1$, we prove that for a semistable extension of $\ZZ_p$ by $T$, the corresponding sequence of strongly divisible modules is exact.
-The same statement is proved for Breuil--Kisin modules for all $r\geq 0$.
+Analogous statements are proved for Breuil--Kisin modules and for prismatic $F$-crystals for all $r\geq 0$.
 In the crystalline case, we deduce that the integral Bloch-Kato Selmer group $H^1_f(K, T)$ is computed by $\Ext^1$ in the category of crystalline strongly divisible modules.
 Using further exactness results, we define a tensor product of strongly divisible modules, which commutes with the functors to Galois representations.
 As an application, we show that for abelian varieties $A_1, A_2$ over $K$ with good reduction, the cup product map $\delta_1\cup\delta_2:A_1(K)\otimes A_2(K)\rightarrow H^2(K, T_p(A_1)\otimes T_p(A_2))$ induced by the Kummer sequences of $A_1, A_2$ factors through an $\Ext^2$ group of strongly divisible modules.

 {Pavel \v{C}oupek, Department of Mathematics, University of Virginia, Kerchof Hall, 141 Cabell Dr., Charlottesville, VA 22903, USA} {Adriano Marmora, Institut de Recherche Math\'{e}matique Avanc\'{e}e, 7 rue Ren\'{e} Descartes, 67084 Strasbourg, France}